-If you are reading this article, you’re probably looking for a laptop that meets your graphic design needs and falls within the budget.
+If you read this article, you’re probably looking for a laptop that meets your graphic design needs and falls within the budget.
 So allow me to tell you about the 5 best budget laptops for graphic design in today’s market.

 What is the best budget laptop for graphic design?